qiray/MathArtist/README.md

 ![](images/example1.png)

-This program uses Python 3 so you need to have Python 3 and pip for it.
+This program uses Python 3 so you need to have Python 3 and pip for build and run it.
 To install them use instructions for your OS.

 It also needs some extra libraries and applications such as argparse, PIL, numpy, PyQt5, pyinstaller and Cython.
 To install them run this: